 Be in charge of the Corporation's water pumping operations, and water storage and distribution systems.

-See to full compliance with all rules and regulations of the Corporation pertaining to the delivery of water.
+See to full compliance with all Rules and Regulations of the Corporation pertaining to the delivery of water.

 Keep a record of the water operations of the Corporation.